 8. Stella Mozgawa

-Stella Mozgawa is an Australian drummer and a member of an indie-rock band ‘Warpaint’.
+Stella Mozgawa is an Australian drummer and a member of the indie-rock band ‘Warpaint’.
 Besides that, she has worked alongside various other musicians including Adam Green, Tom Jones, and Regina Spektor.

 When Mozgawa was 13 years old, she began playing drums.
 She was a huge fan of Zan Hanson of the pop band ‘Hanson’ and her drumming style was mainly inspired by him.
 At the age of 14, she pretended to be a 20-year-old Polish immigrant in order to be allowed to play at Sydney music venues.